 This 3.5-hour route passes through the villages of La Tahá (Fondales, Busquístar, Atalbéitar, and Ferreirola) along the Bermejo river.
 Medieval Alpujarra Route - See more below...

 When the Muslims arrived in the sixth century AD, and after 7 years of fighting, they forced the 'Barbarians' out.
-But unbeknownst to the Muslim invaders, a small tribe of just under 100 barbarians was able to hide out and live undetected in the surrounding forests and caves near Pitres.
+Unbeknownst to the Muslim invaders, a small tribe of fewer than 100 Barbarians was able to hide out and live undetected in the surrounding forests and caves near Pitres.

-Since that time, Pitres has been known as the "Land of Barbarians"!
+Since that time, Pitres has been known as the "Land of Barbarian"!

 The Port of Pitres